 In your 20’s and 30’s, retirement is so far away that you can barely see it on the horizon.
-The best way to get there is to save what you can afford – say 10 percent of your income – and then readjust your compass as you get closer and have more information.
+The best way to get there is to save what you can afford – say 10 percent of your income – and then readjust your financial compass as you get closer and have more information.

 You might start the journey with the idea that you need a million dollars or more once you reach your destination.
-To get to a million by age 65, a 30-year-old would need to save $8,500 per year for 35 years, assuming a 6 percent annual return.
+To get to one million by age 65, a 30-year-old would need to save $8,500 per year for 35 years, assuming a 6 percent annual return.

 It’s not easy to save $700+ per month in your thirties.
 Competing priorities like a mortgage, car payments, and raising children often means that retirement savings are put on hold.
-Put off saving until you reach 40 and you’re now faced with the daunting task of saving over $1,400 per month for the next 25 years to reach that million dollar mark.
+Put off saving until you reach 40 and you’re now faced with the daunting task of saving more than $1,400 per month for the next 25 years to reach that million dollar mark.

 Some might feel it’s prudent to pay off the mortgage and max out children’s RESPs before ramping up their own retirement savings.
 By age 50, most of those obligations should be taken care of which should now free up significant cash flow to save for retirement.
-And it’ll need to be significant to reach a million.
+It’ll need to be significant to reach a million.
 With only 15 years to go now, compound interest is not on your side, and so you’ll need to save nearly $3,400 per month – or $40,000 per year – to get to your retirement goal.

 A tempting alternative at this point is to adjust your expected rate of return.
 After all, with an 8 percent return you’d only need to save $2,800 per month, and at 10 percent you’d need to put away less than $2,400 per month.